Greg Joseph

 Capra eventually directed some 20 films for Cohn’s Columbia Pictures, nine movies alone in his first year, which Cohn later recognized as the period when films made by his studio — which had largely identified as part of Hollywood’s ragamuffin “Poverty Row” — were now being recognized for their quality.

-When I first met Capra, it was to join him for several hours as he revisited Caltech, including time spent with the school’s informal film club, where students anxiously screened a half dozen or so silent eight-millimeter shorts for him in a tiny closet of a room located on campus.
+When I first met Capra, during his visit to Caltech, he spent a significant amount of time with the school’s nascent film club, where students anxiously screened a half dozen or so silent eight-millimeter shorts for him in what amounted to a tiny closet of a room on campus.

-The student films were basic but clever and entertaining, woven by these bright young people out of a sheer fascination with film.
+The films were basic but clever and entertaining, woven by these brightest of the bright young minds out of a sheer fascination with film.
+In these young people, Capra saw himself.

-What I saw and experienced that day with this titan of cinema, and again years later when I joined him and Geisel for their “reunion dinner,” matched the person I discovered on the pages of his autobiography and saw in his films.
-He was as I hoped and wanted him to be.
+What I saw and experienced that day with this titan of cinema, and again years later when I joined him and Geisel for their “reunion dinner,” matched the person I discovered on the pages of his autobiography and in his films.
+He was as I had hoped he would be.

-In the book, in his movies — and in person — he was unflinching in expressing his opinion and unashamed to wear his emotions on his sleeve.
+In the book, his movies — and in person — he was unashamed to wear his emotions on his sleeve.
 Despite being labeled a sentimentalist, which brought his productions the critical nickname “Capra-corn,” he was strong and unyielding in his optimism and beliefs.

-Watch his films, still.
-And for a fascinating insight into the history of the business from an insider whose influence is still being felt to this day, you can’t do any better than to read Capra’s autobiography, “The Name Above the Title.”
-The technology of the industry may have changed dramatically by leaps and bounds since Capra’s day, but the heart and soul of the industry, and what it can and should be, remain the same.
+Watch his movies still, and for a fascinating insight into the history of the business from a filmmaker whose influence is still being felt to this day, you can’t do much better than to read “The Name Above the Title.”
+The industry may have evolved dramatically by leaps and bounds technologically, but its heart and soul remain intrinsically unchanged.

-America continues to love him right back, as witness the countless showings of his classics like “It’s a Wonderful Life” by new generations who find his stories especially significant in difficult times such as these when society seems hopelessly divided, a condition Capra would consider a challenge but never, ever a final, inevitable outcome.
+America continues to love him back, as witness the countless showings of his classics by new generations who find his stories especially compelling at a time when society seems hopelessly divided, a condition Capra would have considered a challenge but never an inevitability.

 The legacy of Frank Capra, who died on Sept.
-3, 1991, at the age of 94, remains as clear and strong and true as ever: Each of us has the capacity to change the world.
-Of that, Frank Capra was his own best example.
+3, 1991, at the age of 94, remains as clear and strong as ever: “One little guy can make an awful lot of difference in this world.”
+Of that, he was his own best example.

 Frank Capra on the cover of the Aug.
 8, 1938, TIME magazine, at the height of his career.
 During the 1930s, he won three Academy Awards for Best Director out of six nominations and scored three other Oscar wins from nine nominations in other categories.
 His films during that period included “It Happened One Night” (1934), “Mr. Deeds Goes to Town” (1936), “You Can’t Take It with You” (1938) and “Mr. Smith Goes to Washington” (1939).
 By 1938, he had won three Best Director Oscars.

-Frank Capra with James Stewart, 1985.
-Stewart starred in three of Capra’s film classics — “You Can’t Take it with You,” “Mr. Smith Goes to Washington” and “It’s a Wonderful Life.”
+Frank Capra with James Stewart in 1985.
+Stewart starred in three of Capra’s films, all classics — “You Can’t Take it with You,” “Mr. Smith Goes to Washington” and “It’s a Wonderful Life.”
+Capra lovingly described Srewart as “unusually usual.”

 In 1983, I was invited to dinner with iconic children’s author Theodor “Dr. Seuss” Geisel and film director Frank Capra when they reunited years after working together on propaganda films for the U.S. government during World War II.
 Geisel credited Capra with introducing him to film, and they clearly enjoyed the experience of having worked together.
 Their mutual respect was palpable.
 When I inquired of Capra what kind of an influence he thought he had on Geisel’s subsequent ventures into motion pictures and television, he chirped with a mischievous glint in his eye, “Put it this way — didn’t hurt!”
 Geisel didn’t disagree.